tamerlankayak/ComposeFlow/README.md

 ## Usage
 Upon launching the app, you will encounter a simple interface with three buttons.
 Each button represents a distinct technique for changing and updating data on the screen using Flow.
 Observe the effects of Flow in combination with Jetpack Compose, LiveData, and ViewModel to create a responsive and efficient UI.

+## Contributing
+Contributions from the community are welcome!
+To contribute to the Jetpack Compose LiveData Flow Demo App, please follow these guidelines:

+1.Fork the repository.

+2.Create a feature branch for your contribution.

+3.Implement your changes while adhering to best practices.

+4.Submit a pull request with a clear description of your changes.